gubatron/brilliant/README.md

 brilliant.org's gubatron's (hacked) solutions
 =============================================

-source code used to solve some of brilliant.org's problems (multiple languages)
+source code used to solve some of brilliant.org's problems (in multiple programming languages)

 Join us at http://brilliant.org.

-Solve some math problems, and from time to time, use your computer to solve them.
+Solve some math problems, and from time to time, use your computer to solve them, but best of all, meet truly awesome people, create opportunities, brilliant minds are everywhere.

 If you're already good in math and you want to learn the basics of programming this repository might help you along the way.